Starting to learn how to play the guitar is quite the challenge. Not only do you have to learn how to play, but starting out is also quite painful.

 Beware of Blisters

-Be careful of forming blisters.
+Be careful of getting blisters from playing guitar.
 Blisters are, of course, going to make it harder to play.
 Your fingertips are going to be much more sense if they have blisters.
 Having blisters are going to prevent you from playing for longer periods.

 But blisters don’t just hurt, they can actually make you start from square one.
 This happens when blisters burst or tear.